 When engagement surveys are conducted regarding employee engagement and wellbeing, employers can understand the present situation of the employees.

 Employee Turnover Rates

-Employee turnover rate is another strong metric that provides insights into the engagement of employees in the company.
+Employee turnover rate is another strong metric that provides insights into employees’ engagement in the company.

 If the company’s employee turnover rate is too high than the benchmark, then it is obvious that other employees also lack the zeal to work.

 After receiving data from analysis and calculation, it is better to analyze the present and past results and derive conclusions by looking at the data and information.

 The employee net promoter score measures how employees in your office feel about your company, including the remote team.
 A lot of ideas are derivable from the result of this score.

 The impact of employee engagement on productivity is very high, and engaged organizations can sit together and discuss the employees’ work situation and how they can get much productivity by reassuring the happiness, health, and wellbeing of employees.